 Ragatz Associates’, a leading real estate market research firm, has released their 22nd annual survey of the fractional interest industry in North America, including the United States, Canada, Mexico and the Caribbean.
 The report describes the industry’s performance in 2022 from projects in active sales, including sales volume, prices, product characteristics, comparisons with previous years, etc. and is recognized as the most comprehensive survey of the industry available.

 The company provided this summary of the report:

-This document is an Executive Summary of a larger survey conducted by Ragatz Associates of the shared-ownership resort real estate industry in North America as of March 2019.
+This document is an Executive Summary of a larger survey conducted by Ragatz Associates of the shared-ownership resort real estate industry in North America as of February 2023.
 Included in this overall sector of the resort real estate industry are two components: fractional interest projects and private residence clubs.
-For the first time in our 20 years of conducting the survey, destination clubs are not included.
+Destination clubs are not included.
 This is because information received from the few remaining clubs has been questionable in terms of accuracy, as well as limited in scope.

 Size of the Industry

 Some 329 fractional interest (FI) projects and private residence clubs (PRC) were identified in the survey.
 Of the 329 developments, 28 actually made some sales in 2022.
 The 28 FI and PRC projects are the primary focus of the survey.

 Included in the 329 developments are 66 percent in the United States, 16 percent in Canada, eight percent in the Caribbean and 10 percent in Mexico.
 The two states of Colorado and California contain 19 percent of all developments.
 Of the 28 active developments, 36 percent are fractional interest projects and 64 percent are private residence clubs.
 Most of the 301 inactive developments are older, sold-out fractional interest projects.

 There were 28 active projects making sales in 2022.
 Between 2021 and 2022 there were two new projects, seven projects attaining sell-out, and one stopping sales.